 Continue efforts to expand Medicaid in non-expansion states and extend postpartum coverage for women enrolled in Medicaid and CHIP.
 We support providing the enhanced federal matching rate to any state, regardless of when it expands.
-This would give newly expanded states access to three years of 100% federal match, which would then scale down over the next several years to the permanent 90% federal match.
-Access to health care throughout a woman's reproductive years, especially before pregnancy, is important to detect any underlying conditions that may place women at higher risk of pregnancy-related complications.1 Recent studies have shown that Medicaid expansion could be contributing to lower maternal mortality rates in those states that extended their programs under the Affordable Care Act and could also contribute to decreasing racial disparities in maternal mortality2.
-Studies also have found that Medicaid expansion led to a decline in infant mortality, with greater declines seen among African American infants.3
+This would give newly expanded states access to three years of 100% federalmatch, which would then scale down over the next several years to the permanent 90%federal match.
+The American Rescue Plan Act of 2021 (Public Law No: 117-2) provides an incentive for states that have not already done so to expand Medicaid by temporarily increasing the state's Federal Medical Assistance Percentage (FMAP) for their base program by 5 percentage points for two years.
+We know that access to health care throughout a woman's reproductive years, especially before pregnancy, is important to detect any underlying conditions that may place women at higher risk of pregnancy-related complications.
+Recent studies have shown that Medicaid expansion could be contributing to lower maternal mortality rates in those states that extended their programs under the Affordable Care Act and could also contribute to decreasing racial disparities in maternal mortality.
+Studies also have found that Medicaid expansion led to a decline in infant mortality, with greater declines seen among African American infants.

-Current law provides a federal match for 60 days postpartum for women in Medicaid and CHIP.
-We support increasing this period to one year, which would provide coverage for new mothers, who may remain at high-risk for maternal morbidity and mortality, and allow providers to better coordinate services for them across the continuum of care.
+As mentioned previously, we supported the provision in the American Rescue Plan Act of 2021 (Public Law No: 117-2) that gives states, for five years, the option to extend Medicaid and CHIP eligibility to pregnant individuals for 12 months postpartum, rather than current law which provides a federal match for only 60 days postpartum.
+We support making the requirement mandatory and permanent for states, rather than optional and for the next five years only, which would provide reliable coverage for new mothers, who may remain at high-risk for maternal morbidity and mortality, and allow providers to better coordinate services for them across the continuum of care.
 In addition to complications such as cardiovascular disease and hypertension, in the postpartum period, women may experience behavioral health issues or have a substance use disorder.